 The remainder of the paper is organized as follows.
 In Section 2, we begin by describing our data on congestion and highways in European cities and how we process them.
 Then in Section 3, we discuss our estimation approach and in Section 4 we present the results.
-To take account of some of the specific features of European cities, in Section 5 we include congestion pricing and the availability of public transportation in European cities in the analysis.
+In Section 5 we include congestion pricing and the availability of public transportation in cities in the analysis.
 Finally, we present the main conclusions in Section 6.